-• For lots greater than 1⁄2 an acre, perimeter fencing must be appropriately set back and permeable to allow wildlife to pass through.
+• For new single family dwellings proposed for lots greater than 1⁄2 an acre, perimeter fencing must be appropriately set back and permeable to allow wildlife to pass through.
 Interior fencing may be impermeable.

 Height

 Again, the Council appreciates the application of an overall height standard district-wide.
 The Council notes that 45 feet is extremely generous, therefore all roof structures should be included in this measurement.